dwarvesf/brainery/updates/changelog/2024-whats-new-may.md

 ## Rolling out new collaboration: Fornax AI, Yololab
 We're thrilled to share the exciting news of our latest collaboration kickstarted in May - [Fornax AI,](https://fornax.ai/) [Yololab](https://www.yololab.io/).

 Yololab is a multi-disciplinary studio, Web3 Venture Studio pioneering total solutions provider in the Web3 space.
-The line-up team consists of @hnh, @vincent, @anna, @hienld.

 Fornax AI helps startup founders improve their pitch decks with detailed feedback using ChatGPT for content and visual enhancements.
 They also offer white-label products for pitch deck ratings, supporting digital product development.

-To enhance their offerings, Fornax is teaming up with us, integrating our advanced language models and AI-driven insights. @Tom is leading the project.
+To enhance their offerings, Fornax is teaming up with us, integrating our advanced language models and AI-driven insights.

 ## Dwarves NFTs for our crew
 To show our appreciation, we've launched a special Dwarves NFT collection for peeps.
 These unique non-transferable tokens celebrate your contribution to the Dwarves community.
 Check out your NFT on OpenSea at https://opensea.io/collection/dwarves-4.